Fossil word

-A fossil word is a word that is broadly obsolete but remains in current use due to its presence within an idiom, word sense, or phrase.
-An example for a word sense is 'navy' in 'merchant navy', which means 'commercial fleet' (although that sense of navy is obsolete elsewhere).
-An example for a phrase is 'in point' (relevant), which is retained in the larger phrases 'case in point' (also 'case on point' in the legal context) and 'in point of fact', but is rarely used outside of a legal context.
+A fossil word is a word that is broadly obsolete but remains in use due to its presence in an idiom or phrase.
+An example of a word is 'ado' in 'much ado'.
+An example of a phrase is 'in point' (relevant), which is found in the phrases 'case in point' (or 'case on point' in the legal context) and 'in point of fact', but is rarely used outside of a legal context.